High Antioxidants Foods: Eat These to Protect Yourself From Diseases

 Be sure you add acid fruits (grapefruits, oranges, pineapples, etc) to your fruit pack because they do the most when it comes to detoxifying.

-Citrus fruits (Avocadoes too, though not a citrus fruit) are rich in glutathione, vitamin C and other antioxidants.
 They play a major role in the production of detoxification enzymes by the liver and the cleansing of it as well.

 You could start your day with some fresh fruit smoothie as a healthy snack for when hunger strikes during the day.
 Keep your fruits colored and your body detoxified.